jaywcjlove/create-tag-action/README.md

 ## Outputs

-- `version` The version number of the tag created.
+- `version` The version number of the tag created, example: `v1.0.0`.
+- `versionNumber` The version number of the tag created, example: `1.0.0`.
 - `preversion` The previous tag version number.
 - `successful` The tag was successfully created.